 They so much enjoy being able to get right to the point.
 A survey conducted recently showed that 95 percent of customers believed that “it is easier to get back to a previous conversation where it left off.”

-Many new business phone networks are often incorporated with Customer Relationships Management (CRM) applications, such as Salesforce or HubSpot.
-This ensures that all AI transcripts of communications will be linked to the abundance of other consumer info.
+Many new business phone networks are often incorporated with Customer Relationships Management (CRM) applications, such as Salesforce, Zoho, Zendesk, Microsoft Dynamics, and PipeDrive This ensures that all AI transcripts of communications will be linked to the abundance of other consumer info.